Engee documentation

 [ Info: Generated code and artifacts: /user/start/examples/codegen/iot_sunrise_sunset_callbacks/code

-By opening the generated files, we can verify that the input variables are defined from the given channels:
+By opening the generated files, you can make sure that the input variables are determined from the specified channels.:

 Conclusion

-In this demo, the methods and possibilities of working with Engee model callbacks for efficient operation and automation of parameterisation, configuration, testing and code generation of the model were discussed.
-The algorithm described reproduces the given calculations with the assumptions made, and the model can be reconfigured for different testing and code generation tasks.
+In this demo, we discussed the ways and possibilities of working with the callbacks of the Engee model to efficiently operate and automate the processes of parameterization, configuration, testing, and code generation of the model.
+The described algorithm reproduces the specified calculations based on the accepted assumptions, and the model can be reconfigured for various testing and code generation tasks.

 List of sources